iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

      the function.
 In pytree terminology, we will call the tuple the "path" and the function the "leaf".
 The last element of the path will be called the "leaf name".

-   - GETTSIM will take data inputs in the form of nested dictionaries.
-This structure allows users to define the namespace of a given data leaf via the dictionary keys (which, taken together as a tuple, represent the path of GETTSIMs DAG).
-GETTSIM will return outputs as nested dictionaries as well.

    - Within the code, it will be possible to refer to other functions residing in the same namespace without having to prefix them with the entire path.
-For functions residing in other directories, the namespace will be a prefix with the tuple elements separated by double underscores, e.g., `arbeitslosengeld_2__einkommen__betrag_m_bg`. _(Note that the most readable separator would be a dot, but that does not work.
+For example, within the `arbeitslosengeld_2` namespace, it will be possible use `einkommen_m_bg` as an argument to `betrag_m_bg` and it is clear that the namespace-local version is meant.
+In case this is needed within the `kinderzuschlag` namespace, we need a "qualified name", which uses the entire path where elements are separated by double underscores.
+In this case, it would be `arbeitslosengeld_2__einkommen_m_bg`. _(Note that the most readable separator would be a dot, but that does not work.
 In order to use the identifier as a function argument, it must be a valid Python identifier)_

-   - In internal ...
+     For functions defined in GETTSIM itself, the function loader will work by creating namespaces at the directory level .
+E.g., the above examples for `kinderzuschlag` and `arbeitslosengeld_2` may be generated from the following package structure:

+     ```
+     ├── kinderzuschlag
+     │   └── kinderzuschlag.py
+     |       ├── betrag_m_bg
+     |       └── einkommen_m_bg
+     └── arbeitslosengeld_2
+         ├── arbeitslosengeld_2.py
+         |   └── betrag_m_bg
+         ├── einkommen.py
+             └── einkommen_m_bg
+     ```

+     where the innermost level are functions defined in the module.
+This balances the size of the namespace (reasonably large to avoid having lots of qualified names) with distributing code across multiple files.

+   - Interacting with the policy environment in GETTSIM works with nested dictionaries.
+     Paths are as defined above, leafs could be functions (for overriding / expanding the policy envionment) or data columns (inputs and outputs).

+     There will be built-in renaming functionality to make interaction with any data set on the user side very easy.
+Some details are described below, but there will be a separate GEP on the user facing interface.

 1. A current example for functions changing over the years would be `midijob_bemessungsentgelt_m`.
 The relevant code in `policy_environment` is: